kuruwa2/ctf-writeups/kksctf 2019/Not Quick Enough/README.md

 |             |      =>        |         |             =>                  |     |
 l             r                l         r                                 r     l
 ```
-In next recursion (without a1), the an should be the biggest, an-1 shoulbe be seconde biggest element in the above example
+In next recursion (without a1), the an should be the biggest, an-1 shoulbe be second biggest element.

 An easy way to construct it is 1000 1 2 3 ...
 999, and that's how I accomplished it.